fardeenhasib/NLP-Final-Report/README.md

-# Multi-evidence Natural Language Inference for Clinical Trial Data¹[1]
+# Multi-evidence Natural Language Inference for Clinical Trial Data

 This project presents a natural language inference (NLI) task for clinical trial data, where the goal is to determine whether a hypothesis can be inferred from one or more clinical trial reports (CTRs).
 We utilized a dataset of breast cancer CTRs, hypotheses, explanations, and labels annotated by domain experts.
 We also explored various models and methods to tackle this challenging task, such as BERT-based models, knowledge infusion, and contrastive learning.